yufree/blog/vitae/index.md

 ## Education Background

-- 2010.08 ~ Present, PhD student in Research Center for Eco-Environmental Sciences(RCEES), Chinese Academy of Sciences
+- 2010.08 ~ 2016.06, PhD in Environmental Sciences, Research Center for Eco-Environmental Sciences(RCEES), Chinese Academy of Sciences

 - 2006.08 ~ 2010.06, Bachelor of Science, School of Environmental Science and Technology, Shandong University

+## Professional Experience

+- 2016.08 ~ now, Postdoctoral Fellow in University of Waterloo, Canada.

 ## Honors & Awards